vantinhkhuc/DataAnalysis/Lab04/Lab04-Evaluating-and-Choosing-the-Best-Segmentation-Approach.md

 bank_scaled['Income'] = scaler.fit_transform(bank0[['Income']])

 # 3. Import KPrototypes from the kmodes module.
 Perform k-prototypes clustering
-#    using three clusters, specifying the education column (in column index 1) as categorical,
+#    using three clusters, specifying the education column (in column index 1) ,
-#    and save the result of the clustering as a new column called cluster.
+#    as categorical and save the result of the clustering as a new column
-#    Specify a random_state of 42 for consistency.
+#    called cluster.Specify a random_state of 42 for consistency.
 from kmodes.kprototypes import KPrototypes cluster_cols = ['Income', 'Education']
 kp = KPrototypes(n_clusters=3, random_state=42)